CS4091/Team_H/backend-directory/README.md

 - `To`: Destination node (integer)
 - `Cost`: Edge weight/distance (float)

-## Output
+### Output Files

 The algorithm produces:
 - Terminal output showing the computed tours and their costs
-- Visualization images of the tours showing the original graph with highlighted tour edges
+- PNG visualizations of the tours showing the original graph with highlighted tour edges
+- JSON and CSV files in `data/outputs/` containing the tour data

+## Customization

+You can modify the graph generation parameters in `aircraft_routing_problem_generator.py`:
+- For full world: Change the number of nodes
+- For sparse world: Adjust node count, connectivity ratio, and cost ranges

+## Backend Contributors

+@AIWithShrey
+@mdv314